The MandelZoom project II: the impact of stellar feedback on black hole accretion through an $\alpha$-disc in dwarf galaxies with a resolved interstellar medium: Numerical Methods

 \subsection{Super-Lagrangian refinement around BHs}

 As in \citetalias{Shin+2025}, we adopt the super-Lagrangian refinement strategy introduced by \citet{Curtis+Sijacki2015} to accurately resolve the transport of mass and angular momentum from the ISM down to the self-gravity radius of the accretion disc and the BH system.
 In this scheme, a refinement region of radius $R_{\rm ref}$ is defined around the BH, within which the maximum allowed cell radius increases linearly with distance from the BH.
 Specifically, $R^{\rm (cell)}_{\rm max}(r)$ grows linearly from $0.01$~pc at the BH location to $0.8$~pc at the outer boundary of the refinement region, $R_{\rm ref} = 6$~pc.
 Within this refinement volume, cells are split or merged such that their radii remain within a controlled range: ${R^{\rm (cell)}_{\rm max}(r)}/{C} < r_{\rm cell}(r) < R^{\rm (cell)}_{\rm max}(r)$, where the refinement factor $C=4$ regulates the permitted span in cell sizes.
-The innermost resolution limit, given by $R^{\rm (cell)}_{\rm max}(0)/C = 2.5 \times 10^{-3}$~pc, is sufficient to resolve the self-gravitating radius of the accretion disc, whose radius always exceeds $0.05$~pc in our BH system.
-To prevent the artificial formation of star particles with extremely low masses in this high-resolution region, star formation is explicitly suppressed in gas cells with masses below $0.08~\msun$.
+The innermost resolution limit, given by $R^{\rm (cell)}_{\rm max}(0)/C = 2.5 \times 10^{-3}$~pc, is sufficient to resolve the self-gravitating radius of the accretion disc, whose radius always exceeds $0.05$~pc in our BH system. \ej{Details of the spatial and mass resolution distributions can be found in Fig.~2 of \citetalias{Shin+2025}.} To prevent the artificial formation of star particles with extremely low masses in this high-resolution region, star formation is explicitly suppressed in gas cells with masses below $0.08~\msun$.

 Fig.~\ref{fig:main} highlights the multiscale nature of our simulations.
 On galactic scales (panel {\it (a)}), the gas distribution is highly clumpy and exhibits a multiphase, turbulent ISM structure, shaped by non-equilibrium cooling and stellar feedback.
 In the circumnuclear region (panels {\it(b)–(d)}), the NSC potential channels inflowing gas onto a CND of radius $\lesssim$7 pc around the central BH ({\it black dot}).
 In the innermost $2$~pc (panel {\it (e)}), the Voronoi mesh illustrates the super-Lagrangian refinement scheme, where gas cell sizes decrease toward the BH, reaching a spatial resolution better than $0.01$~pc and resolving the self-gravity radius of the accretion disc ($r_{\rm SG}$; {\it red circle}) with thousands of cells.